gokhanaker/loan-management-api/README.md

-# 🏦 Loan Management System
+# 🏦 Loan Management Service

-A Spring Boot REST API for managing bank loans with JWT authentication, role-based authorization, and complete loan lifecycle management.
+A Spring Boot service for managing bank loans with JWT authentication, role-based authorization, and complete loan lifecycle management.

 ## 🚀 Overview

-This project implements a complete loan management system for a bank, allowing customers to apply for loans and make payments while providing administrators with full oversight capabilities.
+This project implements a complete loan management service for a bank, allowing customers to apply for loans and make payments while providing administrators with full oversight capabilities.

 ## ✨ Features